Monday, October 28, 2019

 Head of Ranch Security

-We, the staff here at DogEvals, love the first Hank book we read, Hank the Cowdog: It’s a Dog’s Life (#3),
+We, the staff here at DogEvals, loved the first Hank book we read, Hank the Cowdog: It’s a Dog’s Life (#3),

 so much that we couldn’t wait to read Hank the Cowdog: The Fling (#38).
-We found this book to be a bit contrived, however, perhaps because we so dearly love the first one.
+We found this book to be a bit contrived, however, perhaps because we so dearly love our first one.

 Who is Hank?